jcu-eresearch/TDH-Research-Data-Catalogue-pre1.8/creating_a_research_record.rst

 Keywords
 --------

-This section of the form collects Fields of Research (FoR) and Socio-Economic Objective (SEO) codes, JCU Research Themes and any keyworks you would like associated with your research.
+This section of the form collects Fields of Research (FoR) and Socio-Economic Objective (SEO) codes, JCU Research Themes and any keywords you would like associated with your research.
 Keywords, FoR and SEO codes are key search terms used by the various portals that store the research records.

 .. figure:: _static/keywords.png
   :width: 100%